dgroomes/kafka-playground/kafka-consumer-algorithms/kafka-consumer-sequential/README.md

 # kafka-consumer-sequential

-This the most basic Kafka consumer pattern: processes each record one at a time.
+This the most basic Kafka consumer pattern.
+It processes each record in sequence (one at a time).

 ## Overview